hunterhug/marmot/README.md

 Batch access to public network data does not break the law, but because there is no difference, no control, very violent means will lead to other services is not stable, therefore, most of the resources provider will filtering some data packets(falsify), in this context,  batch small data acquisition has become a problem.
 Integrated with various requirements, such as various API development, automated software testing(all this have similar technical principle).
 So this project come into the world(very simple).

-The `Marmot` is very easy to understand.
+The `Marmot` is very easy to understand, just like Python's library `requests`(Not yet Smile~ --| ).
 By enhancing native Golang HTTP library, help you deal with some trivial logic (such as collecting information, checking parameters), and add some fault-tolerant mechanisms (such as add lock, close time flow, ensure the high concurrent run without accident).
 It provides a human friendly API interface, you can reuse it often.
 Very convenient to support `Cookie Persistence`, `Crawler Proxy Settings`, as well as others general settings, such as  `HTTP request header settings, timeout/pause settings, data upload/post settings`.
 It support all of the HTTP methods `POST/PUT/GET/DELETE/...` and has built-in spider pool and browser UA pool, easy to develop UA+Cookie persistence distributed spider.